 CPA Firm Owner

-Any Connecticut firm owner who is a certified or Associate (Non-CPA) Member engaged in the practice of public accounting.
+Any Connecticut firm owner who is a Certified Member or Professional Colleague engaged in the practice of public accounting.

 Any Certified Member who is:

 (a) An individual employed in any capacity in Connecticut,